-Reviews are coming in for the UK premiere production of The SpongeBob Musical based on the much- loved SpongeBob SquarePants TV series.
+A reviews round-up for The SpongeBob Musical based on the much- loved SpongeBob SquarePants TV series.

 The show ran on Broadway (bagging 12 Tony nominations), and now finally makes its way to the UK on a big tour, including a summer residency at the Queen Elizabeth Hall at London’s Southbank Centre for 5 weeks from 26 July to 26 August 2023.

 Directed by Tara Overfield Wilkinson, the cast features Lewis Cornay as SpongeBob, Tom Read Wilson as Squidward at the Queen Elizabeth Hall, plus Divina de Campo as Sheldon J. Plankton, Irfan Damani as Patrick and Chrissie Bhima as Sandy.
-Gareth Gates is playing Squidward at selected venues, not including London.
+Gareth Gates is playing Squidward at selected venues, including London along with Tom Read Wilson.

 Also in the cast are Richard J Hunt as Mr Krabs, Sarah Freer as Pearl, Eloise Davies as Mrs Puff,Hannah Lowther as Karen, Rebecca Lisewski as Mayor, plus Sam Beveridge Jeremiah Olaleye, Eleanor Turiansky, Rhys Batten and Reece Kerridge.

 The show is based on the series by Stephen Hillenburg, with a book by Kyle Jarrow and original songs by Yolanda Adams, Steven Tyler and Joe Perry of Aerosmith, Sara Bareilles, Jonathan Coulton, Alex Ebert of Edward Sharpe & The Magnetic Zeros, The Flaming Lips, Lady A, Cyndi Lauper, John Legend, Panic!
 At the Disco, Plain White T’s, They Might Be Giants and T.I.